breezeight/nicola_blog/_guides/expressjs.markdown

 - Starting an HTTP server on a given port number
 - Handling a request once it comes in

-the line `(A)` requires the `http` nodejs standard module ( small guide here https://www.w3schools.com/nodejs/nodejs_http.asp ). `http.createServer(app);` sets `app` as the handler of the http request, every request to the http server will invoke the `app` function with req and res parameter.
+the line `(A)` requires the `http` nodejs standard module ( small guide here https://www.w3schools.com/nodejs/nodejs_http.asp ). `http.createServer(app);` sets `app` as the handler of the http request, every request to the http server will invoke the `app.handle(req, res)` function with req and res parameter.
 At this point the express logic will handle the request as we will see below.

 Express uses the Factory design pattern, is a creational design pattern allowing us to abstract away object creation implementation details from the outside world.
 Express does this by only exporting the factory `createApplication()` in [lib/express.js](https://github.com/expressjs/express/blob/4.18/lib/express.js#L37).